-He bows his head and rubs his neck. “ ‘The Prophesied Traveler will hail from an adjacent cosm.
+He puts his hands on his hips and bows his head. “ ‘The Prophesied Traveler will hail from an adjacent cosm.
 He will depart and return before he reaches the Unbound Realm…’ ”

 “No. It can’t be.”
 He gives me a look of pure disbelief.
 “What do you wield?
 Do you know arcanix?
 Primal magic?
-Velic spells, perhaps?”
+Velic spells?”

 I raise my palms in a slow-the-hell-down gesture.
 “Velvet what?
 Arctic who?
-I’ve never wielded anything bigger than a butter knife, unless you’re counting World of Warcraft, where I traded Thunderfury for a—”
+I’ve never wielded anything bigger than a butter knife unless you’re talking about World of Warcraft, where I traded Thunderfury for a—”

 “Have a care.”
 He stalks forward, leveling a finger.
 “I am not in the mood for jests or riddles.”

 I step back, raising my hands to shoulder level.
 “Whoa, dude—whoa!
-I’m telling the truth!”
+I’m telling you the truth!”

 He stops a foot away, raking my face with a wire-tight gaze.
 I try not to shrink.